-We chose the strata shown in Table 1 and Table 2 to adequately sample rare classes that are of specific interest to LCMS applications and/or had high model error in LCMS pilot studies.
+We chose the strata shown for CONUS (Error!
+Reference source not found.), SEAK (Table 1), PRUSVI (Table 3), and HA (Table 4) to adequately sample rare classes that are of specific interest to LCMS applications and/or had high model error in LCMS pilot studies.
 This includes tree loss, deciduous tree loss in the western US, wetlands, and developed areas.
 Areas such as water and snow/ice typically have low model error, and therefore we allocated fewer samples to those classes.

-The final sample size was 10,010 across CONUS and 994 across SEAK.
+The final sample size was 10,010 across CONUS, 929 across SEAK, 1100 across PRUSVI, and 1000 across HA.
 We started the final sample count with an allocation halfway between equal and proportional.
-We set a maximum value of 1000 and 200 for CONUS and SEAK respectively for each stratum.
+We set a maximum value of 1000 for CONUS, and 200 for SEAK, PRUSVI, and HA for each stratum.
 We then proportionally recursively allocated the remainder.
 Lastly, we set a fixed sample number of 30 for snow/ice and 200 (30 for SEAK) for water (because these are "easier", less variable classes).
+For PRUSVI, we set a fixed sample number of 30 for water and barren.
+For HA, we set a fixed sample number of 30 for water.
 We allocated the remaining samples equally across the three disturbance (loss) strata.
-Table 1 and Table 2 show the final sample counts by strata for CONUS and SEAK, respectively.
+Tables 1, 2, 3 and 4 the final sample counts by strata for CONUS, SEAK, PRUSVI and HA respectively.